singaldhruv/popl/hw2/README.md

     - The case [bind value ident(X)] is not supported and [bind ident(X) value] is supported.
     - Booleans for conditionals are supported by using `literal(t)` and `literal(f)` as reserved keywords.
     - Procedure definitions must have variables as formal parameters.
+* Computation of closure is done by  function `ComputeClosure` according to the rules specific to each type of statement.
+* Full functionality of pattern matching is supported for records.